laurabolta/Synthesis-Project-I/README.md

 ├── Models.ipynb                    # Regression models for predicting students' final marks ├── Student_plots.ipynb             # Data analysis: correlations and feature importance visualization
 ```

+**Important files:**

+- `DATASET.py` – Core script that generates a clean, unified dataset combining student, attendance, and sensor data.
+This dataset is used for both dropout and grade prediction models.

+- `DropOutModels.ipynb` – Contains machine learning models (classifiers) used to predict which students are likely to drop out.

+- `DropOut_Conclusions.ipynb` – Presents insights and reasoning based on the performance and results of the dropout models.

+- `Models.ipynb` – Implements several regression models to predict students’ final grades using the cleaned dataset.

+- `EarlyVsLate.ipynb` – Compares early and late fusion strategies in combining different types of features (e.g., attendance, sensors, academic) for grade prediction.

+- `Student_plots.ipynb` – Explores the dataset visually, analyzing feature importance, correlations, and distributions.

+- `Ensamble_trees_SUBJECTS.ipynb` – Serves as a baseline model using ensemble methods on individual subjects, used to compare against more general models.

+- `main.py` – Entry point script that may serve for orchestration, integration, or running specific parts of the pipeline.

+**Important Folders:**

+- `Alert_Message` - Contains the implementation of both students and professors applications...

+- `Sensors` - Contains the creation of the dataset and implementation of CO2 message alert...

+PONER MAS EXPLICACIONES DE FILES/DOCUMENTOS, SOLO HE PUESTO EJEMPLOS, SI QUEREIS MEJORAR LA EXPLICACIÓN TAMBIEN

 ## Authors